 Scroll up the page, and under the Upload a new build section, click choose files on your device.
 Navigate to and and select the .zip file that contains the binary and other resources, and click Next >.

 A Build Dashboard appears.
 In this screen, you specify the options appropriate for your app such as the Version, Launch File, Launch Parameters and the Redistributables required by your app.
 Note the following: Any paths that you specify, such as the executable and parameter paths, should be relative to the root directory of your .zip file.
 If your app has separate 2D and 3D modes of operation, see additional instructions in the Rift Apps with Non-VR Desktop Modes topic.

 The following image shows an example of the build dashboard.

 You can also upload your app with the Oculus Platform Command Line Utility.
-The command line utility is a better choice if your app package is bigger than 200 MB, but less than 1 GB, or you have required assets or language packs associated with your app.
+This utility is a better choice if your app package is bigger than 200 MB, but less than 1 GB, or you have required assets or language packs associated with your app.

-If you are using Unity with the Oculus Asset imported, or Unreal engine, you can access the Oculus Platform tool through UI in the editor.
+If you are using Unity with the Oculus Asset imported, or Unreal engine, you can access the Oculus Platform Command Line Utility through UI in the editor.
 These tools accept app packages up to 1 GB in size and you can upload assets associated with the app as well.

 For Unity, in the Unity Editor, go to Oculus > Tools, and choose Oculus Platform Tool.
 Fill out the required information and click the Upload button.

 If users experience a problem with a build, or you need to roll back a build for some reason, you can change the build associated with a release channel for Rift apps.
-Note that this functionality does not work with SOculus Quest or Go) apps.
+Note that this functionality does not work with Oculus Quest apps.